sandeepkumar8713/javaapps/22_design_notes/06_db_design.md

 **Consitnency** : Consistency means that if the system get any read request, the data should return last updated value \
 from database under all circumstances.
 If the data cannot be retrieved, an error should be throw and if data is not \
 up-to-date, then it should never be returned.
-So, when consistent not provide, **the system must block the request until all replicas update**.
+So, when consistent not be provided, **the system must block the request until all replicas update**.

 **Availability** : The ability of a distributed system to respond to requests at any time.
 If distributed system can \